-- You, your authorized representatives, or your current provider, may submit a request in writing to PHC.
+- You, your authorized representatives, or your current provider, may submit a request in writing to us.
 You can also contact us at (800) 863-4155 for information on how to request services from an out-of-network provider. - PHC will send written acknowledgement of receipt of your request and begin to process your request within three (3) working days.

-What if I continued to see my out-of-network provider after transitioning to PHC's Drug Medi-Cal Organized Delivery System?
+What if I continued to see my out-of-network provider after transitioning to our W&R program?